-If your app or website fails to give you clear or accurate information than it’s not worth picking,
+If your app or website fails to give you clear or accurate information, then it’s not worth picking,

-To repeat from above, you should always cleanse each of your mushrooms that you forage carefully to make sure that no leftover insect or chemical is left behind.
+To repeat from above, you should always cleanse each of your mushrooms that you forage carefully to ensure that no leftover insect or chemical is left behind.
 I also strongly advise you to cook your mushroom.

 Tools For Mushrooming

 To mushroom properly, you need to have the proper tools for the best results.